 - SPV Long Short – an entity with client assets meant to be used for lending activities (e.g. derivatives, borrowed money/securities).

 - SPV Long Only – the remaining securities.

 DEGIRO uses omnibus accounts to hold clients assets.
 Assets held by SPV Long Only are as safe using omnibus accounts as individualized accounts would be.
 But for assets held by SPV Long Short, clients within the same omnibus account are exposed to each other due to the inherent counterparty risk of the lending DEGIRO’s lending activities.

 Securities of customers of the Custody Account are always held by the SPV Long Only entity and are not exposed to each other.
 Securities of customers of the Basic Account may be exposed to each other whenever they are transferred between SPVs in order to be lent to another customer.

-DEGIRO does not actually hold money (i.e. cash) for clients.
-Dutch brokers are not allowed to hold client money.
-Therefore, all uninvested client money is invested in a Money Market Fund.
-So your money is treated like any other investment from an investor compensation point of view.
+DEGIRO used to not hold money (i.e. cash) for clients.
+Before, all uninvested client money was invested in a Money Market Fund.
+So your money was treated like any other investment from an investor compensation point of view.

 The Investor Compensation Scheme in the event a Dutch broker fails to meet its obligations is 20,000€, the minimum at the EU.

 Interactive Brokers (IB) is regulated by the US Securities and Exchanges Commission (SEC).

 IB’s strength and security is really well documented in its website.

 Interactive Brokers segregates client money and securities into accounts separate from the IB business accounts.